-1st Step - Counseling or Coaching 2nd Step - Verbal Warning (Reprimand) 3rd Step - Written Warning (Reprimand) 4th Step - Suspension 5th Step - Termination
+Collective Bargaining Agreement City of Unalaska and IUOE Local 302 for DPW, DPU July 1, 2025 - June 30, 2028 Page 3 of 26 1st Step - Counseling or Coaching 2nd Step - Verbal Warning (Reprimand) 3rd Step - Written Warning (Reprimand) 4th Step - Suspension 5th Step - Termination

-It is recognized that the level of discipline needed depends upon a variety of circumstances including but not limited to the nature and severity of the offense and the length of time for which or between which similar and or identical offense(s) have occurred.
-Therefore, when the employee's misconduct is of a serious nature the Employer may invoke the progressive step that is applicable.
+It is recognized that the level of discipline needed depends upon a variety of circumstances, including but not limited to, the nature and severity of the offense and the length of time for which similar and/or identical offense(s) have occurred.
+Therefore, when the employee's misconduct is of a serious nature, the Employer may invoke the progressive step that is applicable.
+Prior disciplinary action shall not be considered if it is remote in time from the present offense.
 If a prior offense is unrelated to the present problem it will not be considered unless the employee has had repeated disciplinary problems.
-If the Union fails to grieve discipline or discharge within fourteen (14) calendar days of the action, the right of the Union and employee to grieve, arbitrate, or initiate other legal action based on the discipline or discharge is forfeited.
-If the fourteenth (14) calendar day falls on a Saturday, Sunday, or a holiday, the due date will be extended to the next business day.
-Just cause shall include, but is not limited to, offenses such as drunkenness on the job, theft, fighting, and assault of an employee or supervisor, insubordination, gross disobedience, absence of an employee for three (3) consecutive working days without approval, moral turpitude and habitual absenteeism.
+If the Union fails to grieve a disciplinary action or discharge within fourteen (14) calendar days of the action, the right to grieve, arbitrate, or initiate other legal action based on the discipline or discharge is forfeited.
+If the fourteenth day falls on a Saturday, Sunday, or holiday, the due day will be extended to the next business day.
+Just cause shall include, but is not limited to, offenses such as drunkenness on the job, theft, fighting, assault of employee or supervisor, insubordination, gross disobedience, absence of an employee for three (3) consecutive working days without approval, moral turpitude, and habitual absenteeism.
 Employees terminated for cause are entitled to a pre-termination hearing, which is intended to satisfy the constitutional due process rights of the employees.
 This Article does not apply to new hire probationary or temporary employees.
-The City may discipline or discharge new hire probationary and temporary employees at any time

-ARTICLE 10 GRIEVANCES - ARBITRATION
+ARTICLE 10 GRIEVANCES -ARBITRATION